 Most people will probably associate hearts with Valentine’s Day — not Thanksgiving — but stick with us on this one.
 We are honored to have contributor Katie from Live Craft Eat sharing a new Thanksgiving activity for kids and families.
-This is sure to be an ongoing family tradition. ~Zina
+The “A Thankful Heart” project is sure to be an ongoing family tradition.

 My husband and I have lived far away from our families for the past couple of years.
 While it is difficult spending holidays and other special occasions away from them, it does give us the opportunity to introduce and develop our own family traditions with our children.
 I believe last year’s Thanksgiving involved a lot of turkey and cranberry sauce in addition to all-day football.
 I don’t intend that to change too much, but I do look forward to introducing a few new things in addition to the things my family already loves.

 One of those things we’re starting this year involves making a whole lot of hearts using scraps of fabric.
 If you have lots of fabric scraps, too, then this activity will cost you almost nothing to make!
 If not, you could definitely use paper or other materials in lieu of fabric to make this activity both affordable and successful!
 My kids loved helping me stuff these hearts, so I think we’re going to stick with them.